swvanderlaan/vanderlaanlab/content/project/projects.md

 widget: portfolio
 headless: true  # This file represents a page section.

+# Activate this widget? true/false
+active: true

+# This file represents a page section.
+headless: true

+# Order that this section appears on the page.
+weight: 30

 # ...
 Put Your Section Options Here (title etc.) ...

 content: